archbardinexile/BGCL/_posts/2024-09-15-blood-hunter.md

 ---
 layout: post
-title: Subclass\: Order of the Lantern
+title: Subclass ▶ Order of the Lantern
 published: false
 ---